rockettheme/docs/Docs/wordpress/themes/alerion/demo_floatingtop.md

 :	1. **Text** [10%, 16%, se]

 The upper half of the floating widget set is a standard **Text** widget.
-The lower half, which remains in place, is found in the **Floating Module Bottom** widget position.
+The lower half, which remains in place, is found in the **Floating Widget Bottom** widget position.

->> This widget will not appear unless the **Alerion Floating Module** is placed in a regular widget position.
+>> This widget will not appear unless the **Alerion Floating Widget** is placed in a regular widget position.
 On the front page of our demo, we placed that widget in the **Showcase** position.

 ### Text